CGCL-codes/mioDB/README.md

 &#160; &#160; &#160; &#160; MioDB is implemented on the base of Google [LevelDB](https://github.com/google/leveldb).

-## Dependencies, Compilation and Run
+## Dependencies, Compilation and Running
 ### 1. External Dependencies
 #### Hardware Dependencies
 Our experiments use a server with hardware dependencies shown below.